BrendanMP/todos-app-starter/README.md

    1. The user should not be able to create a task without a title.
 5. Bonus Feature
    1. Show a confirmation message before deleting a task.
    2. Add ability to edit a task's title.
+   3. Use github pages to host the project.